Types of engagements

 Definition:

-A Repeat engagement is an ongoing subscription or retainer arrangement.
-Payments continue until either the client or you cancel the retainer.
+A Repeat engagement is an ongoing subscription or retainer arrangement with recurring billing.

 Payment Flow:

-• Payments are billed weekly or monthly on the agreed schedule.
+• Payments are charged automatically on the billing cycle

-• Funds are released to your wallet immediately upon receipt, not held in escrow.
+• Funds are released to your wallet immediately (no escrow)

 Key Points: